uri-yanover/4qbits/_posts/2022-03-26-tackling-4d-chess.md

 A system in which crucial decisions are made at the ground floor is incompatible with the common tier-0.5 ("tech lead") and tier-1 ("person who decides for you") management styles.

-The core attributes required from managers in this model are associated with [trusting employes with major business outcomes]({% link _posts/2022-02-20-on-positions-of-trust-part-ii-what-about-you.md %}); accordingly, a lot of these are often associated with tier≥2 management:
+The core attributes behaviors from managers in this model are inherent in [trusting employes with major business outcomes]({% link _posts/2022-02-20-on-positions-of-trust-part-ii-what-about-you.md %}); accordingly, a lot of these are have historically been considered the realm of tier≥2 management:
 - Focus on culture and team dynamics;
 - Establishment of robust and useful communication channels;
 - Deliberate and consistent delegation of technical decisions; avoiding blocking decision paths in all but extraordinary circumstances;
 - Devoting extreme attention to risks and sources of friction in team operation and to the envelope: costs, staffing, tooling/automation, tracking dependencies and so on.

-The above runs against one core attribute of the incumbent tier≥2 management population: it does not involve a massive headcount, which is often used as a career metric by management.
-It is accordingly crucial that the organizational management style centralizes the quality of outcomes and the efficacy of leadership and treats headcount as just an incidental aspect of growth.
+Focusing on high execution quality runs against one core aspect of the incumbent tier≥2 management population: quality comes at the expense of quantity - in this case, of team size, which is used as a career metric by many individuals.
+It is accordingly crucial that the organization sets expetations at large regarding the quality of leadership, while treating headcount as an incidental aspect of growth.

 # Summary
 Modern SW is defined by an abundance of shortcuts that make it possible to achieve great outcomes using a small team - provided that they act right.
 If they act wrong, they may just achieve the wrong outcomes or set out to a tedious track not arriving anywhere business-like.
 The way to keep that from happening is for the entire organization to stick by a certain decision-making culture that rejects centralization at all costs and empowers decision-making through each individual playing 4D chess.